lfoppiano/grobid-superconductors/resources/features-engineering/superconductors/DL/readme.md

 ## Summary best results

-In this table are shown the best results in comparison with the baseline.
+In this table we show the best results in comparison with the baseline.
 For all the results, see the [table below](#summary-results).

 | Name | Changes | Precision | Recall  | F1 | St Dev |
 |------|---------|-----------|---------|----|--------|